smvanhout/markdown_view/beng183.md

 ## Basic Statistics

 ![Image](basic_stats.png)
+- ###### **Figure 5**: An example of Basic Statistics

+Basic Statistics is the first figure in the FastQC file (Fig. 5).
+It is self explanatory, with a table featuring two columns, Measure and Value and the subsequent title for each measure and the value associated with that measure.
+It includes the filename, the file type, the type of encoding, the total number of sequences, the number of sequences flagged for poor quality, sequence length and percent of GC content.
 ## Analyzing FastQC Output: Per Base Sequence Quality

 A key FastQC metric that should be accounted for is **per base sequence quality**.
 Per base sequence quality refers to the Phred quality score at each position in a read.
 FastQC summarizes this information in graph form, with the X axis corresponding to what position the base is in the read, and the Y axis corresponding to the quality score.
 So, the values at position “1” on the X axis would represent the distribution of Phred quality scores for the first base of a read, across every read.